Credit: Dominic Nicholls

 Save the Rhino’s Founder Directors Dave Stirling and Johnny Roberts approached Gerald Scarfe after the production had closed, and the Sir Peter Hall Company kindly agreed to donate the costumes to Save the Rhino.
 The costumes made their fundraising debut at the London Marathon in 1992.

 In the following years, Save the Rhino’s costumes were worn in marathons all over the world, including Paris, Boston and New York, and even made it to the top of Kilimanjaro in 1994, worn by Save the Rhino’s Founder Patron Douglas Adams.
-In 2002, a new desert-adapted costume was commissioned and later worn by teams including our Trustees, Founder Director, Dave Stirling, and current Director Cathy Dean, in the 150-mile Marathon des Sables in the Sahara Desert and the 150-mile Atacama Crossing, all of which is above 9,000 feet in the Atacama Desert in South America, the driest place on earth.
+In 2002, a new desert-adapted costume was commissioned and later worn by teams including our Trustees, Founder Director, Dave Stirling, and current CEO Cathy Dean, in the 150-mile Marathon des Sables in the Sahara Desert and the 150-mile Atacama Crossing.

 Save the Rhino also has a child’s rhino costume, dating from the original 1989 production and suitable for young children.
-We are happy to lend the costume out to schools and youth groups who are fundraising for Save the Rhino – please contact us (firstname.lastname@example.org) for more information.
+If you are interested in borrowing the child costume, we are happy to lend the costume out to schools and youth groups who are fundraising for Save the Rhino, contact us at: email@example.com.

 At the London Marathon